holuspokus/homebridge-pioneer-avr-2025/README.md

 The button can also serve as a trigger for other scenes but should not be included in the same scene with other devices, such as lights, to avoid unintended behavior.

 **Configuration Option: Toggle Off If Active**
-Additionally, you can control this behavior via the plugin's configuration option **Toggle Off If Active**.
+Additionally, you can control this behavior via the plugin's configuration option **Toggle Off If Already Active**.
 When enabled (default), if the receiver is already on and the same input switch is pressed again, the receiver will be turned off.
 This allows a single button to handle turning the receiver on, switching inputs, and turning it off.
 If disabled, pressing the active switch will leave the receiver on and simply reselect the same input without turning off the receiver.
 <br>

 ### Preparing the Receiver and Network